Sunday, April 29, 2012

 What's a Vagina?

-The moment you realize you have taught her everything she needs to know about Reputation and Respect.
-How to sit up straight and how to tie her shoe laces.
-How to love herself and how to listen.
-How to speak up and how to dream.
+The moment you realized that you have taught her everything she needed to know about Reputation and Respect.
+How to sit up straight, and how to tie her shoe laces.
+How to love herself, and how to listen.
+How to speak up, and how to dream.
 You have taught her...but not about what a vagina is.

 "Be careful you don't trip the wrong way and hurt your vagina."